TOWN OF JACKSON

 As of January 1, 2008.
 RSA 149-M:58 bans the disposal of mercury-added products at any solid waste landfill, transfer station, recycling facility or incinerator.
 Homeowners and businesses alike are affected by the ban on such items as thermometers, thermostats, electrical switches, mercury button cell batteries and fluorescent light bulbs, including compact fluorescent bulbs.

 Illegal dumping can and will result in a $250.00 fine; including knowingly disposing of a fee item without paying the required fee.

 Fire permits are now available at the Transfer Station for Jackson residents.
 See Jon Edgerly.

 The Town of Jackson provides a solid waste and recycling program to all town residents who have a JACKSON TRANSFER STATION STICKER.
-TRANSFER STICKERS are free of charge and may be obtained at the Town Offices, Kelly Building on Route 16 A in the center of Jackson.
+TRANSFER STICKERS are free of charge and may be obtained at the Town Offices, 54 Main Street in the center of Jackson.